UnitVectorY-Labs/serviceauthcentral-token-gcp-tofu/README.md

 # serviceauthcentral-token-gcp-tofu

-This OpenTofu module is used for deploying ServiceAuthCentral token API to GCP.
+OpenTofu module for deploying ServiceAuthCentral token API to Cloud Run in GCP

 ## Usage